ProfessionalWiki/SubPageList/doc/USAGE.md

 Alphabetic sorting order of the pages.
 The allowed values are <code>asc</code> for ascending (A first) and <code>desc</code> for descending (Z first).
 The default is <code>asc</code>.

+#### Header and footer

+Header parameter name: intro

+Footer parameter name: outro

+These parameters allow you to specify content to be placed before and after the list of sub pages.
+This context can be simple wikitext.
+Footer and header are displayed within the same HTML element (div, span, etc) the list itself is located in.
+They are also only shown if the list itself is shown.
+This means header and footer will not be displayed if the list is empty.

+#### Fallback value (default)

+Parameter name: default

+This parameter allows you to specify contents to display when the sub page list is empty.
+This could be a message such as "There are no sub pages to list".

+#### Link pages

+Parameter name: links

+This parameter specifies if the pages in the list should be links.
+The allowed values are <code>yes</code> and <code>no</code>.
+The default is <code>yes</code>.

+#### Displaying the page itself

+Parameter name: showpage

+This parameter indicates if the page itself should be displayed as part of the list.
+The allowed values are <code>yes</code> and <code>no</code>.
+The default is <code>no</code>.

 ### Default parameters

 TODO